Pooi To Middle School: History

-Missionary Emma Young, sent by Southern Baptist Convention based in USA, set up ‘Pooi To Academy’ in Guangzhou.
-Most women in Hong Kong at that time didn’t have the chance to learn about Christianity.
-Also, they didn’t have the opportunity to receive education, as the society was dominated by the ancient Chinese thinking that women should not be educated.
+Missionary Emma Young, sent by the Foreign Mission Board based in USA, set up ‘Pooi To Academy’ in Guangzhou.
+Most women in Hong Kong at that time didn't have the chance to learn about Christianity.
+Also, they didn't have the opportunity to receive education, as the society was dominated by the ancient Chinese thinking that women should not be educated.
 Only five people enrolled in the first lesson on 3 March 1888.

 In 1907, the school was relocated to Dongshan, Canton.
 Later in 1918, Pooi To Kindergarten, Primary School, Secondary School and Elementary Teacher Training School were established.
 Pooi To Academy was registered in 1930, and from then onwards it was managed by local Chinese.
 Ms Chan Yuen-so was appointed as principal in the same year.

 In 1937(during World War II), an air raid occurred in Guangzhou after Lugouqiao Incident.
 Teachers and students fled to Zhaoqing where the school was reopened on 27 September 1937.
 By that time the number of students had increased greatly to 75.
 One year later, in 1938, the school was relocated again to Kwong Wah Street in Hong Kong.
 In 1941, the school collaborated with Pui Ching Secondary School to set up Pooi To Joint Secondary School in Ping Shek, Hong Kong.
 However, Hong Kong was occupied by the Japanese a year later, and Pooi To Middle School was then moved to Macau.

 In 1945, war ended, Pooi To Middle School was reopened in Dongshan, Guangzhou.
 On the other hand, in September, a Hong Kong branch school was set up.
 In 1946, the Hong Kong branch was officially renamed as Hong Kong Pooi To Girls’ School.
 Again, it was relocated to No. 37 Grampian Road, Kowloon City, where the campus was shared by primary and secondary school students.

 In 1952, the school successfully applied for the land in 2-8 Inverness Road to build a new campus, which was later officially opened by Madam Grantham (Maurine Samson, wife of Hong Kong Governor, Sir Alexander Grantham) on the opening ceremony.
 In 1959, a new building - ‘The Seventieth Anniversary Memorial Hall’ was constructed.
 Later in 1984, ‘Pooi To Corridor’ was built to link between the Main Hall and Memorial Hall.

 Pooi To Middle School adopted the 5-year New Academic Structure in 1961.
 Four years later, in 1965, students sat for HKCEE (Hong Kong Certificate of Education Examination) and the passing rate was 95%.
 In 1975, Pooi To Middle School gradually became an Aided Secondary School.